Skip to main content

 • music

-• “The pixel art is pleasant to the eye, the ability to switch between 6 different music styles makes the game even more satisfying, and the silly quirky humour only adds to the overall charm.”
+• “The pixel art is pleasant to the eye, and the ability to switch between 6 different music styles makes the game even more satisfying, with silly quirky humor adding to the overall charm.”

-• “Music is 12/10, visuals are stunning, mechanics are simple but effective and fun, dev is constantly in Twitch chat and streams his own development, and it costs less than your daily Starbucks order.”
+• “Music is 12/10, visuals are stunning, mechanics are simple but effective and fun; the dev is actively engaged with the community, and the soundtrack is addictive.”

-• “Music is repetitive no matter which soundtrack you pick; it's the same song with different styles.”
+• “The music is fairly repetitive no matter which soundtrack you pick; it's the same song with different styles.”

 • “The music is also too repetitive, and the boombox unlock is just variations of the one song.”